-Having unmatched bets or partially matched bets on the betting exchange is something that the majority of people will experience at some point, when matched betting.
-And, unless you read this guide, I can almost guarantee you will be hit with blind panic when it happens to you.
+Unmatched and partially matched bets are something that most of us will experience at some point.
+And, unless you read this guide, I can almost guarantee you will panic when it happens to you.

 What are Unmatched/Partially Matched Bets?

-To understand what both an unmatched or partially matched bet is, you firstly need to understand how the betting exchanges work.
-A betting exchange is essentially a platform where you can offer odds to people on events, as well as take odds that others are offering.
+To understand unmatched and partially matched bets, you first need to understand how the betting exchanges work.
+A betting exchange is a platform where you can offer odds to people on events, as well as take odds that others are offering.

 So when you place your lay bet, you're saying "I offer these odds and am willing to take a bet up to £X".
 Usually this is fine, because there are people already lined up waiting for someone to offer these odds and they’re matched with your bet instantly.